FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Experimental Results

-We then evaluate the capability of the proposed method to scale with the size of the federated network, without losing effectiveness.
-We quantify this property in the \emph{i.i.d.} setting on both tuberculosis (Shenzhen dataset) and skin lesion classification (BCN dataset) tasks, by equally splitting the available data on multiple nodes, and training for 100 rounds, with 100 epochs per round.
-Fig~\ref{fig:nodes} shows how the proposed approach is able to keep classification accuracy high (on the two datasets there is a performance drop less than 3 percent points from 2 to 8 nodes).
-A slight decrease in performance can be observed as the number of nodes increase, which can be explained by the lower size of the training set available for each node.
+We finally evaluate the capability of FedER to scale with the size of the federated network.
+Accordingly, we quantify this property using an \emph{i.i.d.} setting on both tuberculosis (Shenzhen dataset) and skin lesion classification (BCN dataset) tasks, by equally splitting the available data on multiple nodes.
+Fig~\ref{fig:iid} shows how the proposed approach is able to keep classification accuracy high and performs on par with state-of-the-art approaches (namely, FedAvg, FedProx and FedBN).